ryssbowh/pingu-forms-module/README.md

 - [ ] test all sorts of relations
 - [ ] test macros

-## v2.0.0 Remade everything

-## v1.1.4
-- added js for dashify fields
-- added new validation rule `valid_url`
-- added functions to move a field up in his layout or group
-- added docs

-## v1.1.3
-- renamed fieldQueryModifier in filterQueryModifier in Field

-## v1.1.2
-- Model fields can define a queryCallback

-## v1.1.1
-- Refactored FormableModel and FormableController to throw events at each step of the process
-- fixed field templates
-- refactored Renderers
-- added Route folder and Route service provider
-- added Url field
-- added Boolean field
-- added singleCheckbox Renderer
-- added default classes for all parts of a form
-- ignore fields starting with _ in formFill

-## v1.0.3 wrote readme

 ### Forms
 A form's life cycle from definition to saving in db :
 - definition :
 	Either through a form class (`module:make-form` command) for forms that don't define a model form.
 Fields are defined as arrays
 	Or through a ModelForm instance. fields are defined in the model (which must implement `FormableContract`) as arrays.
-When the system retrieves those definitions, the event `AddFormFields` or `EditFormFields` are thrown.
+When the system retrieves those fields, the event `AddFormFields` or `EditFormFields` are thrown.
 - class building
 	Those arrays will be turned into a Field class and added to the form
 - rendering